 It should be noted that every business is different, so what follows is insight coming from a generalization.

-Most specialized and advanced industries are in dire need of organic marketing through content & SEO.
-Think of it this way: when you are looking for a swimsuit, you don’t need a lot of market research to understand the intricacies of swimsuits.
+1. Specialized and advanced industries. these industries are in dire need of organic marketing through content & SEO.
+Think of it this way: when you are looking for a swimsuit, unless you’ve been living in Himalaia your whole life, you don’t need a lot of market research to understand the intricacies of swimsuits.
 However, if you are looking to purchase a specialized B2B product (e.g. medical machinery/ equipment), your research has to be thorough.
-And the demand for this kind of this research must be met via relevant and valuable content.
+So the demand for this kind of research must be met via relevant and valuable content.

-Likewise, high-ticket services & products need more effort on your part to sell than their low-ticket counterparts.
+2. High ticket services.
+High-ticket services and products need more effort on your part to sell, compared to low-ticket.
 And the way you can achieve that is through content marketing.

-Also, there is the case of product-market fit, the stage in which a product tests its place in the market.
+2. Finding your product-market fit.
+Product-market fit is the stage in which a product tests its place in the market.
 During that stage, you need to make the necessary metrics.
 To make these kinds of metrics, you will first need -you guessed it- traffic.
 In many such instances, fast/paid traffic is better than creating and implementing an organic marketing strategy at such an early stage.

-Time-sensitive events and sales are other cases where paid marketing is more suitable.
+4. Time-sensitive events and sales.
 When you have limited time to sell or promote something, for example during holiday seasons or flash sales, then paid marketing allows you to reach your audience faster.

 The 9 Organic Marketing Channels

-Here are the 9 standard channels you can use in your organic marketing.
+There are 9 standard channels you can use in your organic marketing.
 For each channel, we’ve written a brief explanation but -most importantly- we’ve provided an example.

 1. Content Marketing